fengjixuchui/invader/README.md

 # About invader framework

-    INFO: Invader Framework is a post exploitation framework that includes a pure-PowerShell2.0 Windows and a Pure- -Python 2.6/2.7 Linux/OSX Remote Administration Tool.
+    INFO: Invader Framework is a post exploitation framework that includes a Pure-PowerShell 2.0/2.1 Windows and a Pure-Python 2.6/2.7 Linux/OSX Remote Administration Tool.

 # How to install invader